saberworks/massassi-static/source/tutorials/stairs/index.md

 Take note that Kyle has plenty of room to walk under….

-That is it for now with stairways, feel free to email me with questions , comments, critizicm, etc.. <pele975@hotmail.com>
+That is it for now with stairways!